-LEVEL 4 At this level a student has committed regular breaches of the School Values and Conditions of Learning.
-Students may be moved to Level 4 when: The Year Co-ordinator will contact parents and may: They receive 3 or more One School referrals in a fortnight Their Week 4-6 Effort and Behaviour conversations indicate repeated unsatisfactory behaviour They are involved in a major incident Issue detentions Withdraw a student from class for one or more periods 3 D's on a Level 4 monitoring card means student is moved to Level 5 Issue behaviour monitoring cards Refer student to the SWAG team if needed Withdraw the privilege of participating/representing in school sporting, cultural and social events without application LEVE EL 5 At this level a student has committed a serious breach or has persistently committed regular breaches of the School Values and conditions of learning.
-Students may be moved to Level 5 when: The Head of Department will contact parents and may: They are previously on level 4 and receive 3 or more One School referrals during a fortnight Their Week 4-6 Effort and Behaviour conversations indicate repeated unsatisfactory behaviour They are involved in a major incident They have been internally suspended Their behaviour has failed to improve despite being place on a monitoring card All other Level 4 interventions have been exhausted and behaviour has failed to improve Request confidential reports on a student Issue behaviour level monitoring cards Request a parental interview Refer a student for counselling to the guidance officer if needed Withdraw a student from class/es for a period of time Withdraw a student from breaks Withdraw the privilege of participating/representing in school sporting, cultural and social events 3 D's on a level 5 card will result in a review of behaviour data and may result in further consequences Refer student to Guidance Officer and SWAG team or administration Work with a team to develop a DIP to support students to improve their behaviour LEVE EL 6 At this level Student has committed a major breach of the School Values.
-A student may have: The e Administration will request an interview with parents and may: Displayed gross misbehaviour Refused or is not willing to change their behaviour Verbally abusive language towards staff members of the school community Resorted to physical violence to resolve conflict situations Been found smoking time Arra suitab Remevents Susp Resorted Reference Reference ndraw individual students from all classes for a period of enge counselling from the Guidance Officer or other all privileges - school, sporting, cultural and social sepend a student from school (i.e. 1-5 days or 6-20 days) commend cancellation of enrolment or exclusion er student to Guidance Officer and/or BST k to develop an IBSP
+LEV /EL 4 At this level a student has committed regular breaches of the School Values and Conditions of Learning.
+Students may be moved to Level 4 when: The Year Level Co-ordinator will contact parents and may: They receive 3 or more One School referrals in a fortnight Their Week 4-6 Effort and Behaviour conversations indicate repeated unsatisfactory behaviour They are involved in a major incident Issue detentions Withdraw a student from class for one or more periods 3 D's on a Level 4 monitoring card - student moved to Level 5 Issue behaviour monitoring cards Refer student to the SWAG team if needed Withdraw the privilege of participating/representing in school sporting, cultural and social events without application LEV /EL 5 At this level a student has committed a serious breach or has persistently committed regular breaches of the School Values and conditions of learning.
+Students may be moved to Level 5 when: The Head of Department will contact parents and may: They are previously on level 4 and receive 3 or more One School referrals during a fortnight Their Week 4-6 Effort and Behaviour conversations indicate repeated unsatisfactory behaviour They are involved in a major incident They have been internally suspended Their behaviour has failed to improve despite being place on a monitoring card All other Level 4 interventions have been exhausted and behaviour has failed to improve Request confidential reports on a student Issue behaviour level monitoring cards Request a parental interview Refer a student for counselling Withdraw a student from class/es for a period Withdraw a student from breaks Withdraw the privilege of participating/representing in school sporting, cultural and social events 3 D's on a level 5 card will result in a review of behaviour data/may result in further consequences Refer student to Guidance Officer and SWAG team or administration Work with a team to develop a DIP to support students to improve their behaviour LEV /EL 6 At this level Student has committed a major breach of the School Values.
+A student may have: Administration will request an interview with parents and may: behaviour Displayed gross misbehaviour Refused or is not willing to change their behaviour Verbally abusive language towards staff members of the school community Resorted to physical violence to Arrange counselling from the Guidance Officer or other suitable personnel or relevant external agencies Remove all privileges - school, sporting, cultural and social events Suspend a student from school (i.e. 1-5 days or 6-20 days) Recommend cancellation of enrolment or exclusion Refer student to Guidance Officer and/or BST